 We hit the jackpot with a family room addition on an old colonial house — the teens had their space, but it was just off the kitchen, so we were aware of the comings and goings.

 We were never trying to be the cool hangout, just a safe one.
-And a last minute one too (as teen plans have a way of falling through – ALL.
+And a last-minute one too (as teen plans have a way of falling through – ALL.
 THE.
 TIME).
-Just a space where friends could come after Friday night football games or to order a late-night pizza.
+Just a space where friends could come after Friday night football games or order a late-night pizza.
 A no-frills gathering space where my kids’ friends felt comfortable to just be kids.

 On March 13, 2020 our high school announced a three week closure

 Flashback to March 13, 2020: Our school district had just decided to “go remote” for three weeks.
 No one yet really understood the depth of what was happening.
 Our senior daughter had just finished what turned out to be her LAST DAY of high school.

 Of course, we didn’t know this at the time, so there were no photos or celebrations.
 No selfies while cleaning out the locker she had for four years.
 No hugging your favorite teacher goodbye.
 Instead, there was a foreboding sense of anxiety and fear that followed her home from school.